BlackMamba1w/SpringAI/README.md

     main()

 ```
+The respective files should be created in your project directory.
+Please do not install this tool yet, as it is still work in progress.

 # Contact author
-Contact the author of this agent to suggest any improvements @ *k.sainandan2011@gmail.com* !
-Will respond in 3-5 business days.
-This Project is about 20% complete, and I am planning to add my own features soon upon completing the challenge.
+Please do email the author at *k.sainandan2011@gmail.com* if you wish to offer help, suggestions or would like to work on this project together by forming a team.
+Will respond in 3-5 days.
+This Project is in a very early stage.
+I am planning on implementing the following features over the coming months:
+   1. Image handling capability
+   2. Persistent Memory
+   3. Distillation and Finetuning of model
+   4. Small-Scale MLA implementation
+   5. Interactive command line interface